 The widely varying environmental conditions in which SLICs operate may lead to the chip temperature limitations being exceeded.
-The PBL 386 20/2 SLIC reduce the dc line current when the chip temperature reaches approximately 145°C and increases it again automatically when the temperature drops.
+The PBL 386 40/2 SLIC reduce the dc line current when approximately 145°C and increases it again automatically when the temperature drops.
 Accordingly transmission is not lost under high ambient temperature conditions.